skrtks/norminette/README.md

 <!-- Plugin description -->
 Norminette linter for CLion.

+### Issue reporting 🔬
+If you find an issue please report it using [this form](https://airtable.com/shreUPy5D0db3ziT8).
+Thanks!

 ### Disclaimer ⚠️
 I recommend to still check your files using Norminette before handing in your project.
 The plugin is in early development, and some checks might not be implemented yet.